 Discover Ways to Serve

-As University Chaplain, I also work with IWU’s Action Research Center to facilitate opportunities for students to serve locally and nationally and explore issues of diversity and social justice through our Alternative Break program.
+As University Chaplain, I also facilitate opportunities for students to serve locally and nationally and explore issues of diversity and social justice through our Alternative Break program.
 In Fall 2013 and Spring 2014, a total of four trips were offered, giving students the opportunity to engage with local communities in West Bloomington (A Local Service Break), Chicago (Interfaith Engagement and Service Trip), Mission, South Dakota (Tree of Life Relief Agency at Rosebud Reservation), and Albany, Georgia (Habitat for Humanity’s Collegiate Challenge).
-Two trips will be offered in 2014-2015.
+Two trips were offered in 2014-2015: an Interfaith Engagement and Service trip to Chicago in October 2014 and an Alternative Spring Break experience in Chavies, Kentucky with the Appalachia Service Project in March 2015.

 Evelyn Chapel is also a place to just come and be.
 During the school year, the Chapel is open seven days a week from 8:00am to 11:00pm.
 There are always spaces available to study, gather for conversation, or make a cup of coffee, tea, or hot chocolate.
 And I am available to students, faculty, and staff for conversation, support, and spiritual care.
 Students may call or email me to make an appointment, or just stop by.
 The Office of University Chaplain is a Safe Zone.